-For this editorial assignment, we were given 10 articles based around food.
-We then had to choose 5 of those articles to create into spreads.
-We were also tasked with creating a cover that represents the main story of the editorial.
+For this editorial assignment, we were given 10 articles based around food, and had to choose 5 to become spreads.
+Everything besides the text of the articles and photos credited, were done by me.

 Branding

 That familiarity and cozy nostalgia was the feeling I was going to try and capture for this editorial.
-All the articles I chose were recipes, tips, and recommendations that would have been in my childhood kitchen; I wanted this editorial to feel like apart of the family, as if it was homemade
+All the articles I chose were recipes, tips, and recommendations that would have been in my childhood kitchen; I wanted this editorial to feel like apart of the family, as if it was homemade.
+Ba dum tss.

 Front